-- Calculated a new average AQ for the set of Supply Meter Points with multiple reads that were rejected due to the resulting AQ being outside the upper tolerance (using reads rejected for this reason as close to a year apart as possible). - > Determined the percentage error on the original AQs as:
+- Calculated a new average AQ for the set of Supply Meter Points with multiple reads that were rejected due to the resulting AQ being outside the upper tolerance (using reads rejected for this reason as close to a year apart as possible). - Calculated a new average AQ for the set of Supply Meter Points with multiple reads that were rejected due to the resulting AQ being outside the lower tolerance (using reads rejected for this reason as close to a year apart as possible). - Determined the percentage error on the original AQs for each tolerance band as:

-$100 \frac{\text{new average AQ} - \text{original average AQ}}{\text{original average AQ}}$
+$$100 \ \frac{\text{new average AQ - original average AQ}}{\text{original average AQ}}$$

-- Determined the proportion of Supply Meter Points that had multiple reads that were rejected due to the resulting AQ being outside the upper tolerance, from the set that had one or more rejections (of any type); - Applied this proportion to the total AQs for Supply Meter Points that had no read rejections (on the basis that a proportion of these are likely to encounter this issue when a read is finally obtained and submitted for them); - Applied the percentage error above to all: original AQs for Supply Meter Points with multiple reads that were rejected due to the resulting AQ being outside the upper tolerance; and the proportion of the total AQ for Supply Meter Points without a read rejected at all, as determined above.
-This gave a revised total AQ; and - Determined the aggregate percentage error as:
+- Determined the proportion of Supply Meter Points that had multiple reads that were rejected due to the resulting AQ being outside the upper tolerance, from the set that had one or more rejections (of any type); - Determined the proportion of Supply Meter Points that had multiple reads that were rejected due to the resulting AQ being outside the Lower Outer Tolerance, from the set that had one or more rejections (of any type); - Applied the resulting upper and lower proportions to the total AQs for Supply Meter Points that had no read rejections (on the basis that a proportion of these are likely to encounter this issue when a read is finally obtained and submitted for them); - Applied for each tolerance band the percentage error above to all: original AQs for Supply Meter Points with multiple reads that were rejected due to the resulting AQ being outside tolerance; and the proportion of the total AQ for Supply Meter Points without a read rejected at all, as determined above.
+This gave a revised total AQ; and - Determined for each tolerance band the aggregate percentage error as:

-100 \ revised total AQ - orginal total AQ original total AQ

-We noted that errors in AQs due to read rejections were particularly prevalent in the industrial 01 sub-EUC bands, suggesting that larger Supply Meter Points are trapped in the EUC band by a combination of the read tolerances and the relevant Shipper is either not updating the AQ or resolving the erroneous meter reads.
+$$100 \ \frac{\text{revised total AQ - original total AQ}}{\text{original total AQ}}$$ tolerances and the relevant Shipper is either not updating the AQ or resolving the erroneous meter reads.
 We suggest that this is considered further by the appropriate industry group.
 This is because a failure to have reads accepted has the potential to impact UIG, as it results in the AQs not being updated to reflect the actual consumption.